-Launched in October of 2015 by the White House, Stop the Bleed is a national awareness campaign and a call to action.
-Stop the Bleed is intended to cultivate grassroots efforts that encourage bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.
+Stop the Bleed is a grassroots national awareness campaign and call-to-action.
+Stop the Bleed encourages bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.

-No matter how rapid the arrival of professional emergency responders, bystanders will always be first on the scene.
+No matter how fast professional emergency responders arrive, bystanders will always be first on the scene.
 A person who is bleeding can die from blood loss within five minutes, therefore it is important to quickly stop the blood loss.
 Those nearest to someone with life threatening injuries are best positioned to provide first care.
-According to a recent National Academies of Science study, trauma is the leading cause of death for Americans under age 46.

-You may be able to save a life by taking simple actions immediately, here are three you can take to help save a life:
+You may be able to save a life by taking these simple actions right after the trauma.